geoai-rl/geoai-rl.github.io/_posts/2020-10-20-Itaewon-Contents-Map.md

 As a result of the study, we were able to train the agent who learned the optimal policy of visiting the most famous area.[[Map 3]](https://geoai-rl.github.io/SimulationResult_20201012.html)

 # [Map 1](https://geoai-rl.github.io/ITW_baseMap_20201011.html) : Itaewon Instagram contents map(Static Map)
+* *If you want to see the map bigger, click 'Map 1'*

 <center><img src="/assets/basemapimage.jpg" width="600" height="500"></center>
 <center>Itaewon Instagram contents map 1 example</center>